nazgarr/Percolation/README.md

 mathematical theory.
 Only in computational theory.

 In layman's terms, the assignment wants you to do this: open boxes at random in an x by x square.
 Once the top can find a clear path to the bottom, retrieve the amount of boxes opened.
 Run the simulation a gazillion times, and you will find that the computational threshold converges at 59.3%.
-That is, open 59.3% of total boxes, and the percolation probabilty shoots up to 100%.
+That is, open 59.3% of total boxes, and the percolation probability shoots up to 100%.

 # Significance